nigel-slaby/Sudoku-Solver/README.md

 # Sudoku-Solver
-Solves a simple sudoku using python with pygame for a GUI
+Solves a sudoku using python with pygame for a GUI